JulioHC00/cmesrc/src/scripts/flares/match_flares_to_harps_README.md

 # match_flares_to_harps.py

-This script matches flares to HARPS (HMI Active Region Patches) regions based on temporal and spatial criteria.
-It ensures that the HARPS regions were present on-disk at the time of the flare and performs spatial matching based on the position angles and distances from the Sun's center.
+This script processes flare data from SWAN (Solar Wind ANisotropies) files and matches flares to HARPS (HMI Active Region Patches) regions based on their occurrence time and spatial attributes.

 ## Overview

 The script performs the following steps:

 1. **Initialization and Setup**:
-   - Connects to the database containing bounding box data.
+   - Reads the SWAN files containing flare data.
-   - Reads the flares catalogue.
-   - Sets up necessary indices and data structures for efficient processing.
+   - Sets up necessary data structures for efficient processing.

-2. **Finding HARPS Regions Present at Flare Time**:
+2. **Extracting Flares from SWAN Data**:
-   - For each flare, finds the HARPS regions that were present on-disk at the time of the flare.
+   - For each HARPS region in the SWAN data, identifies rows where flares are recorded.
-   - Uses binary search to efficiently find the HARPS regions.
+   - Extracts flare details including timestamp, location, and class.

-3. **Calculating Distances**:
+3. **Processing Flares**:
-   - For each flare, calculates the distance to the closest HARPS region.
-   - Uses spherical geometry to compute the distances.

-4. **Scoring and Matching**:
-   - Assigns scores based on the distances.
-   - Matches each flare to the HARPS region with the highest score.
+   - Converts flare class to a numerical score using the `flare_class_to_number` function.
+   - Collects flare data into a structured format.

+4. **Saving Results**:
+   - Saves the processed flare data to a CSV file and a pickle file.
-   - Ensures no duplicate matches are made.
+   - Ensures no duplicate flare entries are saved.

 5. **Saving Results**:
    - Saves the matched flares and HARPS regions to a final database.